Frequently Asked Questions

 Students can access the Internet for homework and school-related research from our computer lab, library, and some classrooms under the supervision of qualified school personnel.
 We require all students to abide by our Acceptable Use Policy (which can be found in our student handbook).
 We expect our students to behave responsibly on school computer networks.

 It is important to us to keep you informed about the guidelines related to COVID-19.
-To accomplish this, please review the State of Connecticut guidelines for schools and parents on COVID document.
+To accomplish this, please review RPS' COVID-19 practices.
 This document will supply you with RPS' protocols and policy as well as advice for parents related to COVID-19.